List of awards and nominations received by Penélope Cruz

 Penélope Cruz is a Spanish actress.
-Over her career she has received numerous accolades including an Academy Award, a BAFTA Award, a Cannes Film Festival Award, three Goya Awards, and an Independent Spirit Award as well as nominations for a Primetime Emmy Award, a Latin Grammy Award, four Golden Globe Awards, and six Screen Actors Guild Awards.
+Over her career she has received numerous accolades including an Academy Award, a BAFTA Award, a Cannes Film Festival Award, three Goya Awards, and an Independent Spirit Award as well as nominations for a Primetime Emmy Award, a Latin Grammy Award, four Golden Globe Awards, and six Actor Awards.
 Cruz received an Honorary Cesar in 2018.

 Cruz is known for her numerous collaborations with Spanish filmmaker Pedro Almodóvar starting in 1997.
 She gained widespread acclaim for her role playing Raimunda, a resilient working-class mother in suburban Madrid in the Almodóvar's dramedy Volver (2006).
-She won several awards including the Cannes Film Festival Award for Best Actress as well as nominations for the Academy Award, the BAFTA Award, Golden Globe Award, and the Screen Actors Guild Award.
+She won several awards including the Cannes Film Festival Award for Best Actress as well as nominations for the Academy Award, the BAFTA Award, Golden Globe Award, and the Actor Award.
 She starred as Maria Elana, passionate and emotionally unstable ex-wife of an artist in Woody Allen's romance Vicky Cristina Barcelona (2008) for which she won the Academy Award for Best Supporting Actress.
 She is the first Spanish actress to have been nominated for an Academy Award, as well as the first and only to have won the award.
-She also won the BAFTA Award, and Independent Spirit Award with nominations for the Golden Globe Awards and the Screen Actors Guild Award for Best Supporting Actress.
+She also won the BAFTA Award, and Independent Spirit Award with nominations for the Golden Globe Awards and the Actor Award for Best Supporting Actress.

-For her role as Carla Albanese, a seductive mistress in Rob Marshall's musical drama Nine (2009) she was nominated for the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
+For her role as Carla Albanese, a seductive mistress in Rob Marshall's musical drama Nine (2009) she was nominated for the Academy Award for Best Supporting Actress, the Golden Globe Award for Best Supporting Actress – Motion Picture, and the Actor Award for Outstanding Performance by a Female Actor in a Supporting Role.
 She reunited with Almodóvar playing Janis Martínez Moreno, a professional photographer in Madrid who meets a mysterious woman in the melodrama Parallel Mothers (2021).
 For her performance she won the Volpi Cup for Best Actress with a nomination for the Academy Award for Best Actress.
-She portrayed Laura Ferrari, the wife of Enzo Ferrari in the Michael Mann directed biographical sports drama Ferrari (2023) for which she was nominated for the Screen Actors Guild Award for Outstanding Actress in a Supporting Role.
+She portrayed Laura Ferrari, the wife of Enzo Ferrari in the Michael Mann directed biographical sports drama Ferrari (2023) for which she was nominated for the Actor Award for Outstanding Actress in a Supporting Role.

-On television, she portrayed fashion designer Donatella Versace in the FX limited series The Assassination of Gianni Versace: American Crime Story she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie, the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, the Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries, and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
+On television, she portrayed fashion designer Donatella Versace in the FX limited series The Assassination of Gianni Versace: American Crime Story she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie, the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, the Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries, and the Actor Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie.
 In music, she was nominated for the Latin Grammy Award for Best Short Form Music Video for "313" (with Residente & Sílvia Pérez Cruz).